scottmuc/scottmuc.github.com/hugo/content/blog/music-of-2024/index.md

 ---
 title: Music of 2024
 date: 2025-04-14T09:10:00+02:00
-tags: []
+tags: [ "music" ]
 aliases:
 ---

-Last year's post was fun to write and I like the journalling component of this exercise.
+[Last year's post][music-2023] was fun to write and I like the journalling component of this exercise.
+Let's see if I can continue and make it a routine.

+[music-2023]: /blog/music-of-2023

+## A Bumper Crop of Concerts

 2024 was an exceptional year for great concerts.
 27 of them to be precise!

-## A Bumper Crop of Concerts
+This was a year where my appetite for live music was huge.
+I made efforts to ensure that my life had space for these shows.

+{{< imglink src="tickets-2024.jpg" href="tickets-2024.jpg" width="800x" >}}

 * 26.02.2024 Dan Mangan at [Frannz Club][frannzclub]
 * 27.03.2024 Mother Mother at [Columbiahalle][columbiahalle]